classical swine fever

 OverviewTop of page

-Classical swine fever is also known as hog cholera.
-Classical swine fever (CSF) is most often used in Europe and its ex-colonies.
-Hog cholera is the American term.
-CSF is a highly contagious multisystemic viral disease of swine that can run an acute, subacute, chronic, or late-onset course.
+Classical swine fever (CSF), also known as hog cholera, is a highly contagious multisystemic viral disease of swine that can run an acute, subacute, chronic, or late-onset course.
 Swine can also be infected subclinically.
 Domestic pigs, wild boar and feral pigs are the only animals susceptible to classical swine fever virus (CSFV).

 Classical swine fever is on the list of diseases notifiable to the World Organisation for Animal Health (OIE).
-It is distributed in many countries in Asia, Eastern Europe and South America and thus hampers international free trade in pigs and pig products.
+It is distributed in many countries in Asia, Eastern Europe and South America (Oliveira et al., 2020) and thus hampers international free trade in pigs and pig products.
 Large areas of Europe, Australasia and North America are normally free of the disease.
 Outbreaks can cause huge economic damage.

 Host AnimalsTop of page